idebtor/JoyJava/Generics.md

 ### Type Erasure

-From the previous example, it seems that compiler substituted the parameterized type E with the actual type (such as String, Integer) during instantiation.
+From the previous example, it seems that compiler substituted the parameterized type `E` with the actual type (such as `String`, `Integer`) during instantiation.
 If this is the case, the compiler would need to create a new class for each actual type (similar to C++'s template).

-In fact, the compiler replaces all reference to parameterized type E with Object, performs the type check, and insert the required downcast operators.
+In fact, the compiler replaces all reference to parameterized type `E` with `Object`, performs the type check, and insert the required downcast operators.
 For example, the GenericBox is compiled as follows (which is compatible with codes without generics):

 ```
 public class GenericBox {